 AP Mode.
-You can make the WNDR4500v2 function as an access point.
+You can make the WNDR4500 function as an access point.

 Wireless Card Access List.
 Click the Set Up Access List button display the Wireless Card Access List screen.
-On this screen, you can restrict access to your network to specific devices based on their MAC address.
+On this screen you can restrict access to your network to specific devices based on their MAC address.

-Wireless Repeating Function
+Wireless Repeating Function (WDS)

-You can set the router up to be used as a wireless access point (AP).
+You can set the N900 Wireless Dual Band Gigabit Router up to be used as a wireless access point (AP).
 Doing this enables the router to act as a wireless repeater.
 A wireless repeater connects to another wireless router as a client where the network to which it connects becomes the ISP service.